These rules are posted for the convenience of every player. Each player should become familiar with these rules prior to the start of the tournament.

 1. Excessive Penalties:

 Any player receiving a total of 4 penalties in one game will be ejected from that game plus the following game.
-If a player receives a game misconduct, he will be ejected from the game in which the infraction occurs as well as the following game.
+If a player receives a game misconduct, he will be ejected from the game in which the infraction occurs as well as the following game, inclusive of games in the playoff rounds.

 All players must wear a regulation/certified half visor or unaltered full cage during game play and on the bench at all times.